-(vi) requiring the head of a public body to destroy personal information collected in contravention of this Act.
-(2) The Commission may specify any terms or conditions subject to which an order is issued in terms of this section, including the time within which the person to whom the order is issued shall comply with the order.
-52B Determinations and inquiries by Commission28 (1) The Commission shall, in relation to the determination by it of the following matters- (a) a request for a review in terms of Part X; (b) an application for registration of a mass media service, in terms of Part XI; (c) whether to suspend or cancel any registration certificate or make any other order in terms of section seventy-one; (d) whether to exercise any power referred to in subsection (2) of section eighty-five; (e) an appeal received in terms of section eighty-six or eighty-seven; (f) whether to issue an order in terms of paragraph (b) of subsection (1) of section fifty two A; (g) any other matter in terms of this Act which it is required or empowered to determine; do either of the following- (i) if it considers that the matter involves no substantial dispute of fact or law, and after affording any party concerned an opportunity to make written representations to it within the time it specifies, determine the matter and give notice of its determination orally or in writing to the party or the parties concerned; or (ii) if it considers that the matter involves any substantial dispute of fact or law, conduct an inquiry in terms of the following provisions of this section.
-(2) If the Commission conducts an inquiry, it may decide all questions of fact and law arising in the course of the inquiry.
-(3) An inquiry in terms of subsection (2) may be conducted in camera.
-(4) The Commission shall give every person who has an interest in the matter which is the subject of an inquiry an opportunity to make representations during the inquiry.
-(5) The Commission may decide- (a) whether representations are to be made orally or in writing; and (b) whether a person other than the persons referred to in subsection (4) is entitled to be present during or to have access to or to comment on representations made to the inquiry by a legal practitioner.
+- (vi) requiring the head of a public body to destroy personal information collected in contravention of this Act. - (2) The Commission may specify any terms or conditions subject to which an order is issued in terms of this section, including the time within which the person to whom the order is issued shall comply with the order.

+52B Determinations and inquiries by Commission25

+- (1) The Commission shall, in relation to the determination by it of the following matters- - (a) a request for a review in terms of Part X; - (b) an application for registration of a mass media service, in terms of Part XI; - (c) whether to suspend or cancel any registration certificate or make any other order in terms of section seventy-one; - (d) whether to exercise any power referred to in subsection (2) of section eighty-five; - (e) an appeal received in terms of section eighty-six or eighty-seven; - (f) whether to issue an order in terms of paragraph (b) of subsection (1) of section fifty-two A; - (g) any other matter in terms of this Act which is required or empowered to determine; do either of the following- - (i) if it considers that the matter involves no substantial dispute of fact or law, and after affording any party concerned an opportunity to make written representations to it within the time it specifies, determine the matter and give notice of its determination orally or in writing to the party or the parties concerned; or - (ii) if it considers that the matter involves any substantial dispute of fact or law, conduct an inquiry in terms of the following provisions of this section. - (2) The Commission shall conduct an inquiry and may decide all questions of fact and law arising in the course of the inquiry. - (3) An inquiry in terms of subsection (2) may be conducted in camera. - (4) The Commission shall give every person who has an interest in the matter an opportunity to make representations during the inquiry. - (5) The Commission may decide- - (a) whether representations are to be made orally or in writing; and - (b) whether a person other than the persons referred to in subsection (4) is entitled to be present during or to have access to or to comment on representations made to the Commission by another person. - (6) Every person appearing before the Commission at an inquiry may be represented at the inquiry by a legal practitioner. - (7) An inquiry into any matter shall be completed within ninety days from the date of commencement of the inquiry.